pfsense/docs/source/vpn/ipsec/ipsec-with-multiple-subnets.rst

 At Site A, there is one subnet, 10.0.0.0/24.
 This should reach 192.168.0.0/24, 192.168.1.0/24, and 192.168.2.0/24 at Site B.

-Due to the “closeness” of the subnets, they could be grouped into a larger network in the tunnel definition: 192.168.0.0/22 (This would also include 192.168.3.0/24)
+Due to the "closeness" of the subnets, they could be grouped into a larger network in the tunnel definition: 192.168.0.0/22 (This would also include 192.168.3.0/24)